Auxiliary police: Estonia

 The Assistant Police Officer position was created in Estonia by the Assistant Police Officer Act, which was adopted by the Riigikogu on 20 April 1994.
 It provided the rights, duties and activities of the assistant police officer, defined by Estonian law as a person who is not a member of the Estonian Police but who voluntarily participates in police activities in the cases allowed by local laws.
 While taking part in police activities, the assistant police officer is a government representative.

 Initially, each police officer was guided individually by a police officer to whom they were assigned (usually the region constable).
 Nowadays they are guided by assistant police officer formations managers, who are appointed by the chief of police.

 Germany

-In Germany, auxiliary police forces (Freiwilliger Polizeidienst or Sicherheitswacht) do exist in the states of Baden-Württemberg, Bavaria, Hesse, and Saxony.
+In Germany, auxiliary police forces (Freiwilliger Polizeidienst or Sicherheitswacht) exist in the states of Baden-Württemberg, Bavaria, Hesse, and Saxony.
 The auxiliary police (Freiwillige Polizei-Reserve) of Berlin was dissolved in 2002.
 Their jurisdiction varies between states.